TL-Gamma/Perform-Chandail/00_Documentation/README.md

 # Documentation
-This project has been devlopped on Arduino IDE 2.0 with the esp32-arduino sdk and compiler This project operates on battery the objective is to make it low comsumption
+This project has been devlopped on Arduino IDE 2.0 with the esp32-arduino sdk and compiler

+This project operates on battery
 ## Princpal Library used on this project for ESP32
 * [TinyGPS++](https://github.com/mikalhart/TinyGPSPlus.git) -> To read GPS Data
 * [ArduinoJson](https://github.com/bblanchon/ArduinoJson.git) -> To write & read in JSON format